 One might think during the Great COVID Pandemic of 2020, that Home-Ec101 would be harping on making everything from scratch since we have all this time on our hands.
 Well, guess what, here I’m all about keeping our sanity intact and if that means reaching for a can of biscuit dough instead of making biscuits from scratch, do it.
 (Here in the Solos-Bergman household we didn’t get the extra time version of the pandemic, we got the holy crap, how are we ever going to manage all of this version.)

 Don’t get me wrong, I love homemade biscuits.
 I just didn’t have the bandwidth for them last night.

-Sausage gravy is a great first recipe.
-If you mess it up, any lumps can be disguised in the biscuits.
+Sausage gravy is a great first recipe when learning how to cook.
+If you mess sausage gravy up, any lumps can be disguised in the biscuits.
 It’s very forgiving.

 Please let me know what questions you have.
 I tried to add excessive detail to the instructions, but it’s possible that there’s something I find intuitive that you do not.
 I am happy to add more explanation.

 - 1 pound ground pork sausage, thawed (Do not use maple flavored and I suggest avoiding the sage version, too, but that might just be my preference)

 - optional 1 TBSP butter or bacon grease

 - 2 cups milk + a little extra to thin to your preference